 Eun saw it all on Dee’s face: uncertainty, arrogance—even the hidden desire to transcend her design.

 Dee’s expression became a disdainful sneer.
 “I’ll save you for last.
 You’ll see me rip apart everyone you love—friends, family, pets—before I toss their remains to my demon lieutenants.
-Maybe I’ll leave a few of them alive, so you can hear my minions strip them of meat.
-As I said before: the odds are against you.
-Doesn’t appear to have hit you, but just you wait—you’ll start losing sleep…get a little paranoid…that’s gonna feed me too, Eun.”
+I’ll leave a few alive, so you can hear my minions strip them of meat.
+As I said before: the odds are against you, Eun.
+Doesn’t appear to have hit you yet, but just wait—you’ll start losing sleep…get a little paranoid…that’s gonna feed me too, sweetie.”
 Dee gave her a malevolent smile.
 “I like a little appetizer before the entree.
-You know…” she assessed Eun with a speculative gaze.
+You know…” her voice became conversational, and she assessed Eun with a speculative gaze.
 “Ever thought about switching sides?
 My team comes with a hell of a lot more benefits.”

-“But you’re stuck in a losing game, Dee.”
+“But you’re stuck in a losing game.”
 Eun shook her head.
 “Stuck in the same, endless maze.”

 “I could say the same for you.”